Logan-Fouts/Thesis/Writing/Method/Method.md

 ## Research Project

-In order to address the issue of the ambiguous definition of what constitutes a near duplicate image, and the seemingly infinite possible definitions of this, we purpose an interesting technique.
+~~In order to address the issue of the ambiguous definition of what constitutes a near duplicate image, and the seemingly infinite possible definitions of this, we purpose an interesting technique.
 This study uses aspects of the design science approach to develop and evaluate new algorithms and potentially a small framework created to easily build them.
-We will then validate our approach by comparison to current state of the art techniques for near duplicate image detection and their results as well as comparing results of individual algorithms to the combination.
+We will then validate our approach by comparison to current state of the art techniques for near duplicate image detection and their results as well as comparing results of individual algorithms to the combination.~~

+To address the challenge of defining and identifying near duplicate images, which lacks a uniform exact definition, we propose a technique utilizing a layered architecture.
+Our methodology is inspired by design science principles, so it facilitates the development and evaluation of a modular architecture.
+Through this, we hope to integrate various algorithms for near duplicate image detection together.
+This not only seeks to enhance flexibility but also aims to optimize simplicity.
+Our prototype will be validated against existing techniques and their results with their datasets, comparing both the efficacy of individual algorithms and their combined effect when deployed within our layered framework.
+We will as well go into a theoretical discussion to reason about the perceived ease of use and implementation for our approach compared to others.

 >im having some problem with this sentence, it is good but I feel it caputeres a bit falsly: *"This study uses aspects of the design science approach to develop and evaluate new algorithms and potentially a small framework created to easily build them."*\
 How are we using aspects of design science to develop & evaluate "new algorithms"